 Improving Your SAT Writing Score

-According to the College Board, the Writing and Language section of the SAT measures your skills in five core areas.
-These include the following: 1) The Command of Evidence portion tasks you with improving the ways in which passages presented to you develop information and convey ideas.
+According to the College Board, the Writing and Language section of the SAT test measures your skills in five core areas.
+These include: 1) The Command of Evidence portion where you will be tasked with improving the ways in which passages presented to you develop information and convey ideas.
 2) The Words in Context portion assesses your vocabulary through the improvement of word choices according to a passage’s tone or style.
-3) The Analysis in History/Social Studies and Science portion asks you to read passages about topics that range from history to social studies to natural science and then requires you to make editorial improvements.
-4) The Expression of Ideas section presents you with questions designed to measure your skills in assessing clarity of ideas, structural changes to passages, and how a passage’s structure contributes to its impact.
-5) The Standard English Conventions portion requires you to focus on sentence structure, punctuation, and grammatical conventions.
+3) The Analysis in History/Social Studies and Science portion is where you will read passages about topics that can range from history to social studies to science and be required to make editorial decisions that improve them.
+4) The Expression of Ideas section will present you with questions that are designed to measure your skills in the area of written ideas, structural changes to passages, and how a passage’s structure contributes to its impact.
+5) In the Standard English Conventions portion, you will focus on sentence structure, punctuation, and grammatical conventions.

-For the purposes of the Writing and Language Test on the SAT, you will need to understand several areas of grammar in order to achieve your target score.
-Among these are punctuation, sentence structure, conventional expression, subject-verb agreement, and possessives, just to name a few.
-When it comes to grammar, knowing basic principles and how they are applied will increase your speed and give you more time to review.
-This knowledge will also increase your confidence and directly relate to the improvement of your SAT writing score as well as your overall SAT score.
+For the purposes of the writing test on the SAT exam, there are several areas of grammar that should be known and understood in order to achieve a passing score.
+Among these are punctuation, sentence structure, conventional expression, subject-verb agreement, and possessives, just to name a few that are likely to be found on the test.
+When it comes to grammar, the more that you know in terms of basic principles and how they are applied will help you reduce the overall time spent on your test and give you more time to review, and the easier the answers will come to you.
+This will help increase your confidence and directly relate to the improvement of your SAT writing scorem, as well as the overall score of your SAT test.

 Understanding Time Management

-There are four 11-question passages for a total of 44 multiple-choice questions, and you’ll only have 35 minutes to complete them.
-Each passage is 400-450 words long, and you should aim to complete every passage and its questions with a couple of minutes remaining so that you can review your work.
-You should spend an average of 8 mins.
-50 secs. on each passage leaving yourself time to review at the end.
+There are four passages and 44 multiple-choice questions, and you’ll only have 35 minutes to complete them.
+Each of the passages is 400-450 words long, and you should aim to complete every passage and its questions with a few minutes remaining so that you can review your work.
+You should spend eight minutes on each passage, leaving yourself three minutes to review at the end.
 After two passages, check the time.
-You should have just about 18 minutes remaining if you’re keeping pace.
-When it comes time to review your answers, remember that your first gut answer is usually correct; you should only change an answer if you spot new information.
-Whatever you do, don’t second guess yourself!
+You should have just about 20 minutes remaining if you’re staying on pace.
+When it comes time to review your previously answered questions, oftentimes, your first gut feeling is the right answer, and making major changes to your already answered questions can majorly affect your overall score in a negative manner.